GREEN

 • The decorations are recycled and reused

-• The American Theatre is used as a backstage area, which reduces the number of trucks and minimizes damage in the park.
+• The American Theatre is used as a backstage area, reducing the number of used trucks and minimizing damage to the park.

-• Couleur Café cooperates with the Brossela festival, which will reuse one of our stages.
+• Couleur Café cooperates with the Brossela festival, which reuses one of our stages.

 Carbon Footprint